WIP: A Quick PyTorch 2.0 Tutorial¶

 print(f"Mean test epoch time difference: {round(test_epoch_time_diff_percent, 3)}% (negative means faster)")

-# Create a bar plot of the mean train and test epoch time for both results and compiled_results
+# Create a bar plot of the mean train and test epoch time for both compiled and non-compiled models

 plt.figure(figsize=(10, 7))